 Hobbiton is the hobbit village built for the movies of The Lord of The Ring and The Hobbit.
 It is the place where some scenes were shot.
-It is located in Matamata, very near Rotorua and 2-3 hours drive from Auckland.
-It’s part of the bucket lists of a lot of people and it should: it’s stunning!
+It’s in Matamata, a short drive from Rotorua, Taupo or Tauranga. find out what it’s like to visit Hobbiton with kids – review!

 We drove from Auckland to Matamata’s i-SITE, which is a place that gives free information to tourists.
 We hadn’t booked our tours yet, so we did it there.
 We got there a bit after noon and only managed to find a spot (7 spots, to be honest) for the 4 pm tour only.
 It was fine.
 We had time to take photos with the Matamata sign, as the i-SITE also was built as a hobbit hole and we had fun wandering around.
 We had a coffee and drove to Rotorua just to see if we could spot a geyser – which we didn’t.